 Warming Warning, was a collaborative public art project installed on Harvard University’s Science Center Plaza (1 Oxford St. Cambridge, MA) from October 22nd to December 7th, 2018.
 This educational sculpture installation was a co-creation of Harvard Forest Fellow David Buckley Borden and Harvard Forest Senior Ecologist Aaron M Ellison that combined art, environmental design, and science communication to convey global climate-change data and spur action on campus.
-The 9’ ×x 10.5’ ×x 28’ sculpture installation was coupled with events, both on- and off- campus events, that were geared towards local work on climate and pathways for direct action.
+The 9’ ×x 10.5’ ×x 28’ sculpture installation was coupled with events, both on- and off- campus, that were geared towards local work on climate and pathways for direct action.
 Local Warming Warning programs included workshops and presentations at Le Laboratoire, Somerville Museum, Cambridge Public Schools Design Lab, Project Zero/Harvard Graduate School of Education, and the Harvard Science Center Plaza.

 Warming Warning was designed to immerse visitors in a three-dimensional visualization of ongoing climate change.
 On one side, the > 1.5 °F change (since 1880) in the average global average temperature is lined in black highlighted atop aas a white-to-red heat-gradient.
 The other side of Warming Warning illustrated four different future scenarios of carbon dioxide emissions.
 These are were representative of the paths we can could take now towards that will lead either to a fossil fuel-free future or an increasingly warm and uninhabitable planet.